kamranahmedse/pennywise/readme.md

 ## Usecases

-> Here is the list of some of the possible usecases off the top of my head
+> Here is the list of some of the possible use cases off the top of my head

 * Use it as a floating window for your calendar/checklist/assigned-tickets etc
 * Watching tutorial while you code?
 Open the video in Pennywise and keep it in front of you